 - it does not address critical health and safety requirements such as fire and intruder alarm functionality.
 Surveyors who observe major health and safety issues will report these directly to the school.

 - it does not take into account building use or capacity

 - it does not provide descriptions of defects and remedies or cost information for schools or responsible bodies.

-However, data collected during the CDC may be a useful supplement to locally held condition data, and be helpful as ‘a starting point for the development of local maintenance programmes.’
+Despite the limitations, data collected during the CDC will be a useful supplement to locally held condition data, and will be helpful as a starting point for the development of local maintenance programmes.

-To that end we have created our Education at cost Condition Survey starting at just £900 ex VAT, which will help local schools answer the details not provided by the CDC.
+To that end we have created our Education Condition Survey starting at just £900 ex VAT, which will help local schools answer the details not provided by the CDC.

-Please contact us here or complete the form below to discuss booking your Chawton Hill Education Condition Survey;
+Please contact us here or to discuss booking your Chawton Hill Education Condition Survey;